jvieroe/jvieroe/README.md

 A former PhD student at the <a href="https://politicalscience.ku.dk"> Department of Political Science (UCPH) </a>, I currently work as a consultant/analyst/data scientist for a private Danish consultancy firm. <!--You can check out my resumé <a href="https://github.com/jvieroe/CV/blob/main/CV_JeppeVieroe.pdf"> here </a> (download, <a href="https://github.com/jvieroe/CV/raw/main/CV_JeppeVieroe.pdf"> here </a>)-->

+Below is a brief overview of some of the stuff I have been working on lately:

 <table>
   <tr>